 - To zoom out, pinch them together.

 - Go to home screen: Find apps or search the web right from your home screen.
-To get there, tap the Launcher in the bottom left of your screen.
+To get there, swipe up from the bottom of your screen.

 - Show your row of apps (shelf): In tablet mode, your shelf shows by default.
 If the shelf is hidden while you're viewing an app in full screen, swipe up from the bottom of the screen.